 What do you do when you get bored?
 Many of us reach for the TV remote and switch on a movie or TV show.
 Maybe you catch up on the news, and your social media feeds on your phone, perhaps even venture out for a walk.

 What's less common, though, is to invest in one of the best rowing machines, use your downtime to train, and then casually break a world record.
 But that's exactly what one woman did earlier this year.
-FYI, a selection of rowing machines are available at drop-down prices, check out our Black Friday rowing machine hub!

-According to the South China Morning Post, Claire Burley was given two weeks off from training with the Hong Kong rowing team, so she filled her free time working out on the Concept2 Indoor Rower.
+According to the South China Morning Post (opens in new tab), Claire Burley was given two weeks off from training with the Hong Kong rowing team, so she filled her free time working out on the Concept2 Indoor Rower.

 She told the paper, "I was just a bit bored.
 I was looking at the numbers and thought I could probably beat [the current record].
 So just one afternoon, I just got some slides out and rowed for fun."